 As an organic gardener, one of the most important jobs is making compost.
 Composting is crucial.
 It allows us to take organic matter from the garden, kitchen scraps and biodegradable household waste and return their nutrients to the natural system.
 This can help us to grow our plants, and keeps the soil ecosystem healthy and functioning well.
-Vermiculture is one method for composting – an alternative to ordinary cold composting, hot composting or composting in place.
+Vermiculture is an awesome alternative to ordinary cold composting, hot composting or composting in place.
 Learn all about how worms can help you create compost in this beginner’s guide.

 What is Vermiculture?

 Vermiculture is the word used to describe keeping worms.
 The worms in question are special types which are specialists in their field.
-They are incredibly good at turning waste and organic matter into a friable, fertile compost that can be used in your garden.
+They are incredibly good at turning waste, organic matter and other organic materials into a friable, fertile compost that can be used in your garden.
 Vermiculture involves keeping these worms in a special container, usually referred to as a wormery.

 As with regular composting, the contents of a wormery include both green (nitrogen rich) and brown (carbon rich) materials.
 These materials break down over time.
 However, in vermiculture, the process of decomposition is aided by the worms.